Student Police Cadet Project

 The project trains high school students to respect the laws, practice discipline, and to develop civic consciousness and empathy for vulnerable sections of society.
-It also strengthens commitment towards the family, community, and the environment, enabling them to resist negative tendencies such as substance abuse, deviant behaviour, intolerance, and other social evils.
+It also strengthens commitment towards the family, community, and the environment, enabling them to resist negative tendencies such as substance abuse, deviant behavior, intolerance, and other social evils.

 The Project launched on 2 August 2010 in 127 high schools/higher secondary schools across Kerala, with 11,176 students, both boys and girls, enrolled as Cadets and 254 teachers trained as school-level Community Police Officers (CPOs).
 In 2012, the project was expanded to cover a total of 249 high schools across Kerala, with a combined strength of nearly 16,000 SPCs and 500 CPOs.
 As of 30 August 2022, the project is active in 1,000 schools in Kerala, with more than 83,000 students currently undergoing training and more than 200,000 students having completed training.
-Since its national roll out in 2018[4], the Student Police Cadet Project is now active in 12,000 schools across India with 900,000 students under training.
+Since its national roll out in 2018 [4], the Student Police Cadet Project is now active in 12,000 schools across India with 900,000 students under training.

 Genesis

 The program has its roots in Janakeeyam, a community-level initiative by Kochi City police, in 2006.
 During the event, more than 400 high school students from 30 local schools interacted with police officers, engaging in wide-ranging discussions on community issues and visiting police stations.
 During these discussions, the students expressed a desire to have a permanent arrangement for ongoing communication with the police.
 Accordingly, a pilot Student-Police project was launched on an experimental basis in a few selected schools.

 Subsequently, at Kozhikode in January 2010, a squad of specially trained high school students was entrusted with the responsibility of crowd management at Kerala School Youth Festival, Asia's largest youth-focused cultural festival involving more than 10,000 participants.
-Following the successful execution of this task by the cadets, and in light of the success stories from project-implemented schools, a detailed proposal for a statewide school-based training programme was prepared under the guidance of Sri Jacob Punnoose IPS (DGP-Kerala) and submitted to the Government of Kerala.
-On the basis of this report, the Government of Kerala issued GO (P)121/2010/Home dated 29 May 2010, with the stated objective of moulding a generation of law-abiding, socially committed and service-oriented youth.
+Following the successful execution of this task by the cadets, and in light of the success stories from project-implemented schools, a detailed proposal for a statewide school-based training program was prepared under the guidance of Sri Jacob Punnoose IPS (DGP-Kerala) and submitted to the Government of Kerala.
+On the basis of this report, the Government of Kerala issued GO (P)121/2010/Home dated 29 May 2010, with the stated objective of molding a generation of law-abiding, socially committed and service-oriented youth.
 A state-level Advisory Committee was constituted with Sri.
 Jacob Punnoose IPS (DGP-Kerala) as chairman, senior Government officials as members, and Sri P Vijayan IPS as State Nodal Officer for the SPC Project.